Top 10 Tips to Make a Good Warrior Cats OC

 Yes, it makes them a complete Mary Sue/Gary Stu.

-Give him/her a name that matches their personality and physical look
+16. Give them a name that matches their personality and physical appearance

 It doesn't really matter about having a name that fits an OC since sometimes it can be nice to have an ironic name.
 For example, I have an OC named Talonfrisk, which would imply that they're really fierce, but they're actually a mediator in their clan.